Milliways2/pi-gpio/README.md

 # pi-gpio
 A fast dynamic C library to control Raspberry Pi GPIO channels
 Supports all current (September 2023) production models / all SOC
+**NOTE does not run on Pi5/BCM2712**

 This library has code to:-